hmrc/income-tax-mtd-changelog/README.md

 ### 30 July 2024

-The following change is now available in Sandbox and Production.

-#### Updated error code
+#### Updated error code (all APIs)

 All API versions and endpoints have the following bug fix.

 ##### Fixed

-Under certain conditions a 400 FORMAT_NINO error response could be incorrectly returned instead of a 403 CLIENT_OR_AGENT_NOT_AUTHORISED error response.
+Under certain conditions a `400 FORMAT_NINO` error response could be incorrectly returned instead of a `403 CLIENT_OR_AGENT_NOT_AUTHORISED` error response.

+#### Business Details API

+The following change is now available in Production for v1.0.

+##### Added

+Add warning to documentation that the Create and Amend Quarterly Period Type for a Business endpoint is incorrectly returning a `500 INTERNAL_SERVER_ERROR_` response when an incorrect tax year or business ID is submitted.

+This is a known issue which will be fixed in a future release.

 ---